-Death toll rises to 14 as Ida wreaks unprecedented flooding across New York
+At least 43 dead as Ida wreaks unprecedented flooding across New York and New Jersey

 New York and New Jersey are under a state of emergency after historic rainfall, powerful winds and tornadoes from Storm Ida lashed the region.

-The death toll rose to 14 people on Thursday in New York City and New Jersey including a two-year-old boy.
+The death toll rose to at least 43 people on Thursday in New York City, New Jersey, Pennsylvania and Connecticut, including a two-year-old boy.

 New York Police Department reported that at least eight people were killed when their basement apartments flooded.
 In Elizabeth, New Jersey, five people were found dead after an apartment complex flooded, according to a city spokesperson.